How much should life insurance cost per month on average?

 How would your loved ones pay the mortgage each month or meet future living costs if you were no longer around?

-In reality, the cost of life insurance is heavily dependant on your individual circumstances.
+In reality, your life insurance cost on average is heavily dependant on your individual circumstances.
 The above £30.40-a-month figure could actually be as little as £6-a-month if you’re young and healthy.

 Let us help you by running through what to look out for to ensure you never pay over the odds for your life insurance cover.